s1imlix/s1imlix/README.md

 ### I'm Slimlix, a student from Tainan, Taiwan.
 I'm interested in programming and video games.
 ---
 # About me
-- I am currently a prospective student of NTU CSIE.
+- I am currently a prospective student of NTU CSIE
-- I'm learning Unity and C#.
-- 🔭 I’m currently learning digital painting.
-- 🌱 I’m currently learning Python & Java.
+- 🌱 I’m currently learning cybersecurity
-- 🤔 I’m looking for help with Unity development.
 - 💬 Ask me about video games!
 - 📫 How to reach me: Slimlix#8842 on Discord